 So true, and yet forgotten by so many, so often.

-When you are busy and short staffed it’s easy to glance through a resume and grab the first job applicant that looks half decent to fill the gap and relieve some of the pressure
+When you’re busy and short-staffed, it’s easy to glance through a resume and accept the first job applicant that looks half decent to fill the gap and relieve some of the pressure

 Here’s an overview of what you need to do before and during the hiring process.